farfanoide/yat.sh/README.md

 Remote session files take a number of data attrs, some optional and some required, here's what each of them does:

-[required]`SERVER` should be in the form of `user@server_ip` it could alternatively be an alias set in your `~/.ssh/config` file.
+`SERVER` [required] should be in the form of `user@server_ip` it could alternatively be an alias set in your `~/.ssh/config` file.

-[optional]`NAME` is the name for the tmux session.
+`NAME` [optional] is the name for the tmux session.
 You might wanna have a session called 'main' on every server you manage, this way your session files can have different names from the sessions they'll launch.

-[optional]`LOADER` would be the name of the plugin to load your session file. this is helpful if you want to load your session files only by name (`yat.sh 'your_remote_session'`) instead of explicitely calling the desired plugin, ie: `yat.sh remote 'your_remote_session'` For a remote session you would set `#= LOADER: remote`
+`LOADER` [optional] would be the name of the plugin to load your session file. this is helpful if you want to load your session files only by name (`yat.sh 'your_remote_session'`) instead of explicitly calling the desired plugin, ie: `yat.sh remote 'your_remote_session'` For a remote session you would set `#= LOADER: remote`